logpai/loglizer/README.md

 :telescope: If you use loglizer in your research for publication, please kindly cite the following paper.
 + Shilin He, Jieming Zhu, Pinjia He, Michael R. Lyu.
 [Experience Report: System Log Analysis for Anomaly Detection](https://jiemingzhu.github.io/pub/slhe_issre2016.pdf), *IEEE International Symposium on Software Reliability Engineering (ISSRE)*, 2016. [[Bibtex](https://dblp.org/rec/bibtex/conf/issre/HeZHL16)]

+## FAQ
+We are refactoring our project to make the related pieces of loghub, logparser, loglizer working together.
+But this may need some time.
+We receive many enquires about the demo of loglizer, especially about the data.
+The following the quick walkaround to obtain the input structured data before we release the next version.

+1. Where is the data?
+  > Actually, we have uploaded all the available log data onto [loghub](https://github.com/logpai/loghub).
+The raw logs and label info can be downloaded from the Zenodo link there.
+Note that the raw logs need to be parsed to generate the structured data for loglizer.

+2. I cannot find 'rm_repeat_rawTFVector.txt and 'rm_repeat_mlabel.txt'?
+  > 'rm_repeat_mlabel.txt' is renamed to "anomaly_labels.csv" in loghub dataset. 'rm_repeat_rawTFVector.txt' represents the feature vectors by 1) parse the HDFS log 2) generating log sequence by session windows using blk_id 3) count event frequency within each session window and get a feature vector, which is a row of 'rm_repeat_rawTFVector.txt'.

+3. Where to find BGL_MERGED.log and logTemplateMap.csv?
+  > BGL log can be downloaded from loghub. logTemplateMap.csv is available at https://github.com/logpai/logparser/tree/master/logs/BGL as "BGL_templates.csv"

 ## Framework